Risk-based Incentives

 What does ACER say?

-ACER underlines that the project-specific risk-based incentive schemes have to be read in conjunction with the risk and reward balance that is offered to project promoters through the respective general national regulatory frameworks.
+ACER highlights the importance of considering project-specific risk-based incentive schemes in conjunction with the risk and reward balance that is offered to project promoters through national regulatory frameworks.